tsunamiresearch/CanFlood/docs/source/toolsets.rst

 **Additional Outputs**

 For advanced analysis, users can select the ‘dmgs_expnd’ option to output the complete impacts calculated on each nested function of each asset.
-This large, intermediate, data file provides the raw, scaled, capped, and resolved [2]_ impact values for each asset and each nested function.
+This large, intermediate, data file provides the raw, scaled, capped, and resolved (The ‘capped’ values with null and rounding treatment) impact values for each asset and each nested function.
 This can be useful for additional data analysis and troubleshooting but does not need to be output for any model routines (i.e., it is provided for information only).

 Another optional output is supplied through the ‘bdmg_smry’ function and corresponding parameter that summarizes the results of each step or routine in the ‘Impacts (L2)’ module.
 The first tab in the spreadsheet, ‘_smry’, shows the total impacts for each event at each routine in the module.
 The next group of tabs summarize the impacts calculated on each ftag for the corresponding routine (e.g., ‘raw’, ‘scaled’, ‘capped’, ‘dmg’, ‘mi_Lthresh’, ‘mi_iScale’, ‘mi_iVal’).
 Two additional tabs are provided to summarize the calculations of the capping routine (i.e., ‘cap_cnts’ and ‘cap_data’).